sharktacos/OpenColorIO-configs/docs/configs.md

 # ANM and VFX Configs

 The ANM config ````config_ANM.ocio```` is designed for work on CG animation shorts and features.
-The VFX config ````config_VFX.ocio```` in contrast is designed for intgrating CG and VFX with live action film.
+The VFX config ````config_VFX.ocio```` in contrast is designed for integrating CG and VFX with live action film.
 Consequently each has different Display Transforms geared for its particular pipeline needs.

 ## ANM Config